makijapan/cpu-process-profiler/README.md

-  -c, --critical float        Critical threshold for overall CPU usage (default 90) -w, --warning float         Warning threshold for overall CPU usage (default 75) -s, --sample-interval int   Length of sample interval in seconds (default 2) -h, --help                  help for check-cpu-usage
+  -c, --critical float        Critical threshold for overall CPU usage (default 90) -w, --warning float         Warning threshold for overall CPU usage (default 75) -s, --sample-interval int   Length of sample interval in seconds (default 2) -h, --help                  help for check-cpu-usage-with-process-list

-Use "check-cpu-usage [command] --help" for more information about a command.
+Use "check-cpu-usage-with-process-list [command] --help" for more information about a command.
 ```

 ## Configuration